'There are two ways to be fooled. One is to believe what isn’t true; the other is to refuse to accept what is

 'What is his name Mr Powell?'
 I asked curiously.

 'His name, that I do not know.
 What I do know is that he travels about the West End to the East End', he responded.

 That was the extent of the information provided, by Mr Powell.
 In the end it was not that relevant, except that the criminal was deft and celeripedean.
 But, I realised that the East End conducted to the West End.
 Was he a resident of the East End or West End?

-I left the East End and returned to the London Police to speak to Hopkins, who had attempted to interview the shopkeeper Mr Banfield, from the first murder.
+I had left the East End and returned to the London Police to speak to Hopkins, who had attempted to interview the shopkeeper Mr Banfield, from the first murder.

 When we spoke, he had mentioned that the shopkeeper was still absent.
 I thought his absence to be queer, since the area was a lofty place of business.
 I had this intuitive feeling that could be construed, as an unabated presentiment, regarding the whereabouts of the shopkeeper.
 Soon, my suspicion would result in suspense and terror.

 I had Hopkins accompany me to the home of Mr Banfield, and when we arrived at his residence, we discovered a dead body in the patio bearing a welmish complexion, amongst the bushes.

 Apparently, someone had murdered an individual and had disposed his body in the thicket of thorns nigh.
 The dead body was not Mr Banfield.